Self Archetype

 Dig deeper with Sebastian →

-I must ask what are we to make of hell, damnation, and the devil, if these things are eternal? … I stress the unity of the self, this central archetype which is a complexio oppositorum par excellence, and that my leanings are therefore towards the very reverse of dualism.
+I must ask… how very much I stress the unity of the self, this central archetype which is a complexio oppositorum par excellence, and that my leanings are therefore towards the very reverse of dualism.

 Jung, Carl Gustav, Aion: Researches into the Phenomenology of the Self, 1951thesis